hpe-storage/scod/docs/csi_driver/index.md

 * The CSI driver support a fixed number of volumes per node.
 Inspect the current limitation by running `kubectl get csinodes -o yaml` and inspect `.spec.drivers.allocatable` for "csi.hpe.com".
 The "count" element contains how many volumes the node can attach from the HPE CSI Driver (default is 100).
 * The [NFS Server Provisioner](using.md#limitations_and_considerations_for_the_nfs_server_provisioner) and each of the [CSPs](../container_storage_provider/index.md) have known limitations listed separately.

-## iSCSI CHAP considerations
+## iSCSI CHAP Considerations

 If iSCSI CHAP is being used in the environment, consider the following.

-### CSI driver 1.2.1 and below

-In version 1.2.1 and below, the CSI driver did not support CHAP natively.
-CHAP must be enabled manually on the worker nodes before deploying the CSI driver on the cluster.
-This also needs to be applied to new worker nodes before they join the cluster.

-### CSI driver 1.3.0 and above
+### CSI driver 1.3.0 and Above

 CHAP is now an optional part of the initial deployment of the driver with parameters passed to Helm or the Operator.
 For object definitions, the `CHAP_USER` and `CHAP_PASSWORD` needs to be supplied to the `csi-node-driver`.
 The CHAP username and secret is picked up in the `hpenodeinfo` Custom Resource Definition (CRD).
 The CSP is under contract to create the user if it doesn't exist on the backend.

 CHAP is a good measure to prevent unauthorized access to iSCSI targets, it does not encrypt data on the wire.
 CHAP secrets should be at least twelve charcters in length.

+### CSI driver 1.2.1 and Below

+In version 1.2.1 and below, the CSI driver did not support CHAP natively.
+CHAP must be enabled manually on the worker nodes before deploying the CSI driver on the cluster.
+This also needs to be applied to new worker nodes before they join the cluster.

-## Kubernetes feature gates
+## Kubernetes Feature Gates

 Different features mature at different rates.
 Refer to the [official table](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) of feature gates in the Kubernetes docs.